Typhoon Jebi

-Typhoon Jebi, known in the Philippines as Typhoon Maymay, was the costliest typhoon in Japan's history in terms of insured losses.
+Typhoon Jebi, (Note: The name Jebi (Korean: 제비, [ˈt͡ɕe̞(ː)bi]) was contributed by South Korea and refers to the barn swallow (Hirundo rustica) in Korean.) known in the Philippines as Typhoon Maymay, was the costliest typhoon in Japan's history in terms of insured losses.
 Jebi formed from a tropical disturbance south-southwest of Wake Island on August 26 and became the twenty-first named storm of the 2018 Pacific typhoon season on August 27.
 Amid favorable environmental conditions, Jebi quickly strengthened into a typhoon on August 29 as it headed west and rapidly intensified as it passed the Northern Mariana Islands on August 30.

 Jebi reached its peak intensity as a Category 5-equivalent typhoon on August 31, with 10-minute sustained winds of 105 knots, 1-minute sustained winds of 155 knots, and a minimum pressure of 915 hPa (mbar; 27.02 inHg).
 Afterwards, Jebi began a slow weakening trend as it turned northwest, briefly passing through the Philippine Area of Responsibility on September 2.
 Jebi accelerated north-northeast towards Japan on September 3 as it interacted with the westerlies, and made landfalls over Shikoku and near Kobe early on September 4.
 Jebi quickly weakened over land and became an extratropical cyclone later that day over the Sea of Japan.
 Its remnants moved over the Russian Far East before dissipating on September 9.